kstep/vkrs/CONTRIBUTION.md

 And you are done.

 Note `Deserialize` trait (which is required for response types!).
-Also note that it doesn't include `Copy` trait, as responses usually contain at least one `String` field, which is not copyable.
+Also, note that it doesn't include `Copy` trait, as responses usually contain at least one `String` field, which is not copyable.
 If you response doesn't have non-copyable fields, add `Copy` to derived traits as well.
 And yes, if your response contains non-Eq